Understanding Internal vs. External ‘Locus Of Control’

 4. Lack of Motivation: Those with an external locus of control may lack motivation, believing their efforts won’t significantly impact outcomes.

-5. Difficulty in Teamwork: An internal locus of control can lead to difficulties in teamwork, as individuals may believe they alone must handle tasks.
+5. Difficulty in Teamwork: An internal locus of control can lead to problems in teamwork, as individuals may believe they alone must handle tasks.

 Overcoming the Impact of Internal vs. External ‘Locus of Control’